 - It’s important that the core muscles are engaged throughout.

-Adding these four dynamic stretches is a good start.
-There are hundreds of different dynamic stretches available that you can find online.
-Making the extra time before your workout will better prepare the body for the upcoming workout.
+Adding these five dynamic stretches to your program is a good start.
+There are literally hundreds of different dynamic movements available.
+Making the extra time before each workout will prepare your body much better for the upcoming workout.
 Stay Strong!